USS Asheville (SSN-758): 2010s

+Patch worn on 2POC uniform by Asheville crewmen.

 She deployed from 3 February until 3 August 2010, and made multiple port calls in Guam and Sasebo.
 Having completed a Western Pacific deployment, she commenced preparations for further operations by returning to the floating drydock, Arco.
 This maintenance period prepared her for a Southern Command area of responsibility deployment.
 She was deployed from mid-August to 16 December 2011, twice visiting Panama City, Panama.

 Awards

 Asheville has received many awards during her service.